DELIVERY TO SITE – In order to facilitate efficient and safe materials handling

 In the case of emergency we must have access to the controller.
 Provide a clear walkway, passage or stairs for access .
 The lift should not be used as access.

-Provide an active telephone line with RJ45 type socket to the lift machine area alongside the electrical supply (the telephone may be connected to a switchboard provided that an outside line can be accessed from within the lift car at all times).
+Provide an active telephone line (auto-dialler phones will require a dedicated line) with RJ45 type socket to the lift machine area alongside the electrical supply (the telephone may be connected to a switchboard provided that an outside line can be accessed from within the lift car at all times).

 Minimum voltage required at the supplied socket is 42V (a line filter may be required if ADSL is connected).